donate

 Why teachers Love Green Steps

-• Hands-on learning that fits the curriculum: Students lead real-world environmental projects that support academic standards in science and STEM.
+• Hands-on learning that fits the curriculum: Students lead real-world environmental projects that support academic standards in science and STEAM.

 • Simple and supported: Free training, resources, and mentors help you guide your students every step of the way.